This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Vernal Equinox and Nature: Introducing Japanese Customs Celebrating the Rebirth of Life

-On this day, when nature begins to sprout as winter comes to an end, it is also a day to pray for a good harvest .
+On this day, you can feel the nature beginning to sprout as winter comes to an end.

 Feel the power of nature and the breath of life throughout the Vernal Equinox.

-What should you eat on the Vernal Equinox?
 A thorough explanation of the difference between botamochi and ohagi

-"Botamochi" eaten on the vernal equinox and "ohagi" eaten on the autumnal equinox are named after flowers that bloom in that season .
+The "ohagi" sweets eaten on the autumnal equinox are named after the flowers that bloom during that season .

-Botamochi is named after the peony that blooms in spring and is usually made with smooth red bean paste.
+Botamochi is named after the peony that blooms in spring and is usually made with smooth bean paste.

 Ohagi are small and oval in shape, named after the bush clover flower, and are eaten during the autumn harvest season.